Discover South West Crete

 Mountainous South West Crete

-and the views from the ferry towards the massive mountains are impressive, here and there broken by gorges and more or less deserted beaches, and then the small bay of Phoenix (Finix).
+and the views from the ferry towards the massive mountains are impressive, here and there broken by gorges and beaches some more or less deserted, others like Marmara beach and the small Likos Beach followed by the small bay of Phoenix,

 Sfakia region